univention/python-udm-rest-api-client/README.rst

 Use ``--insecure`` to ignore SSL verification errors.
 See ``--help`` for more options.

+Use ``--username`` and ``--password`` to provide credentials if access to your openapi.json is protected.
+This is the default in newer versions of UCS and thus credentials are needed.

 **Important**:
 Whenever a new UDM module is installed in the domain, it is necessary to rerun ``update_openapi_client``.
 The new UDM module will otherwise not be available in the `Python UDM REST Client`.